 Antoni Gaudí started the project in 1898, although construction didn’t start until a decade later.
 The original plan was to build a church with two naves (lower and upper), several towers, and a central dome 40 meters high, but the architect abandoned the work in 1914 after the Güell family cut funding.

 Consecrated the following year and declared a UNESCO World Heritage Site in 2005, the Crypt of Colònia Güell is very relevant in the history of Catalan modernism, as it served as a “guinea pig” to Antoni Gaudí.
-For example, the architectural solutions implemented in the Sagrada Familia were first studied and tested here!
+For example, the architectural solutions implemented in the Basilica of the Sagrada Familia were first studied and tested here!

 Pay special attention to the entrance porch and portal, with a “forest” of inclined columns made of basalt and brick; the colorful stained glass windows inside, which represent crosses formed by “flower petals” or “butterfly wings”; the church benches, designed by Antoni Gaudí himself; and all the Christian iconography that decorates the space: crosses, monograms, fish, the Greek letters Alpha and Omega, etc.